decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-02-13-strong-chain-quality.md

 * **Chain Quality (CQ)**: A coalition that holds $X\%$ of the total stake has, after GST, probability $X\%$ of being the proposer of each block that enters the chain.

-A chain that deviates from chain quality may allow adversaries to accumulate an outsized portion of the stake, hence threatening the security of the protocol.
+A chain that deviates from chain quality may allow coalitions to accumulate an outsized portion of the reward, hence disincentivizing stake accumulation and threatening the security of the protocol.

 Many modern blockchains satisfy, or aim to satisfy, this property.
 Some notable challenges: